Historic Preservation Commission

 The Historic Preservation Commission is formed of volunteers from Missoula's neighborhoods, businesses and preservation professionals, and was established by the Montana City Council in 1989.
 All members shall have a demonstrated interest, competence, or knowledge in historic preservation.
 Members shall serve as individuals, not advocates for any specific jurisdiction, neighborhood, or association.

 The commission meets monthly.
-The term date for the Alternate 2 position begins immediately and ends on December 31, 2019.How to Apply
+The term date for the Professional position begins January 1, 2018 and ends on December 31, 2019.How to Apply